 Q. Please describe the Master Contract.

 A. A copy of the Master Contract is attached hereto as Petitioner’s Exhibit No. 1 and by reference made a part hereof.
 (Note that the Master Contract has been labeled “confidential” and is being filed under seal on that basis.)
-The Master Contract will govern the generally applicable terms of firm and/or interruptible purchase and sale transactions between Peoples and Enovate, which transactions will optimize the use of the Company’s gas supply and capacity assets.
+The Master Contract will govern the generally applicable terms of firm and/or interruptible purchase and sale transactions between Peoples and enovate, which transactions will optimize the use of the Company’s gas supply and capacity assets.

 Each transaction under the Master Contract will be memorialized in a Transaction Confirmation which sets forth the commercial terms and conditions of that transaction.
 Exhibit A to the Master Contract sets forth the form of a Transaction Confirmation.